-

 - Associate Professor of Surgery

-Johns Hopkins Endocrine Surgery provides state-of-the art surgical care of endocrine diseases (thyroid, parathyroid and adrenal glands).
-Endocrine diseases are those that affect hormone producing glands of the body and require specialized care.
-At Johns Hopkins, our team collaborates with experts in endocrinology, ultrasound and diagnostic imaging, nuclear medicine, pathology, genetics and oncology to offer a comprehensive approach tailored to each person's needs.
-Research informs every aspect of your care to ensure that you have benefit from cutting-edge treatment options.
+Johns Hopkins endocrine surgeons are experienced in providing state-of-the art surgical care of endocrine diseases — those that impact the thyroid, parathyroid and adrenal glands.
+At Johns Hopkins, we collaborate with experts in endocrinology, ultrasound and diagnostic imaging, nuclear medicine, pathology, genetics, and oncology to offer a comprehensive approach tailored to each person's needs.
+We are leaders in assessing outcomes to ensure the quality of the treatments we offer.
+Research informs every aspect of your care to ensure that you benefit from cutting-edge treatment options.

 Schedule an Appointment